SamTRoss2000/Contact-User-LWC/Contact-User-LWC/README.md

         I added Username as this is a field which is not displayed in the Standard Contact record page.
         Further fields could be added via adding them to both the HTMl and SOQL query.
         A future enhancement to this functionality would be enabling the configuration of which fields are displayed within the component in the edit record page.
 This could be done by using another '@api' decorated variable to the Javascript, similar to how it was mentioend earlier.
 Another benefit of doing this is that it would remove duplication between the Apex class & HTML.

+Commit 6 - Added backed functionality to handle if the email field is blank & refactored the backend
+    Added a boolean variable 'blankEmail' to the wrapper class, this is set when the findUserFromEmail function is called.
+In future work, this variable will be used to add conditional visibilty to the HTML class, using if:true functionality.
+If true a message would be displayed to the user, informing them that the Email field is empty, so a User cannot be found.
+    I then chose to partially refactor the backend to increase the readability of my code and reduce some feature envy that had began to appear in the UserRecordFromEmail class.
+    Regarding design choices -
+        I chose to add this functionality to the backend rather than the frontend as it allowed me to prevent SOQL queries running without a need.
+I'm aware this could have also been done by refactoring the method in the class further so that a different method would be called in the Javascript if the Email field was blank, however due to the time constraint I opted to not do this.